MODULE 3 - Section 1

 • If booking individual rooms, consider if lodging has a space the team can use for team time (debrief/devos).
 If lodging does not provide this, offer a space at a ministry site.

-• Factor the number and gender of the team when consider number of rooms.
+• Factor the number and gender of the team when considering the number of rooms.
 Families/couples on the team may also need to be considered.

 potential lodging Options